 Ever since he was 9 years old, he would create little scenery sets with rocks, dirt, and chunks of bark.
 These mini sets, would add a lifelike scenery for himself and friends, while they played with Hotwheels.

 In 1990, his junior year of high school, he signed up for drama class.
 Although, shy, and had extreme stage freight, he decided it was time to train his mind and get over it.
 He soon realized, it wasn’t so bad, enjoyed every bit of it.
-The following year, his senior year, he signed for another term.
+The following year, he signed for another term, as well as a photography class.

 In 1994, he auditioned for a play called “Elves and The Shoemaker”, at River Walk Theater, a local theater.
 He got the part as a “Mayors Attendant” and a “Townsperson”.
-He did well, enjoyed it.
+He did well & enjoyed it so much, he wanted to try for another.

 In 1995, he auditioned for “Sherlock Holmes & The Crucifer of Blood”, at Spotlight Theater, Grand Ledge.
 He got the part as “Birdie Johnson”, the Butler.
 He did awesome in that as well, and decided acting was something he really liked.